MonzurulAlam/OpenVstim/README.md

 <P align="justify"> The design is offered as it is.
 Although it has been regorously tested with utmost care and to the best of my knowledge, I do not provide any warranty in any aspect.

 ### WARNING:
-- The desing is inteded strickly for research and education purpose.
+- The design is intended stricktly for research and education purposes.
-- The stimulator is not approved for human or animal use without receving prior approval from a local ethics committee such as Institutional Review Board
+- The stimulator is not approved for human or animal use without receving prior approval from a local ethics committee such as Institutional Review Board.
-- The stimulator can generate high voltage and under no circumstances it should be placed across the chest or close to the heart
+- The stimulator can generate high voltage and under no circumstances it should be placed across the chest or close to the heart.
-- The stimulator should never be powered or charged from external adapter, USB or power source while being used or connected to the body.
+- The stimulator should never be powered from external adapter, USB or power source while being used or connected to the body.

 ### LICENSE:
 ##### Documentation licensed under the Creative Commons Attribution Share Alike 4.0 International License